Cloud Computing

 ssh-keygen -b 4096

 It will prompt you for the file location.
-I like to change the file name to match the server since I have multiple SSH keys for various servers.
+I would like to change the file name to match the server since I have multiple SSH keys for various servers.
 Follow the example given and change the last part id_rsa to any new name.
 I always add a passphrase as well; it's up to you.

 ssh-copy-id -i your_public_key.pub user@host